ahqstore/client/src-ahqstore-types/README.md

-# ahqstore-types

-Types used by AHQ Store app
+# AHQ Store Types

-**NOTE:** This crate is used internally by AHQ Store Organisation projects for sharing the unified app schema and protocol signatures

-THIS CRATE DOES NOT FOLLOW SEMANTIC VERSIONING
+This is an internal crate and does not follow **SemVer** and any release is likely to break.

+> For internal use only